Hey I’m Rachel

 I first came to China in August 2015 and taught English to university students in Hengyang for two years, then taught the cutest kindergarten students in Guangzhou for one year.
 Now I’m living in Beijing!

 I didn’t plan on becoming a teacher, let alone a teacher in a foreign country.
 I studied PR and communications at my university in the U.S. and I’ve always loved writing and sharing photos and stories.
-After I graduated I wanted to try living in a foreign country and doing something a little different, so I took a TEFL course and moved to China…and here I am 3 years later.
+I studied abroad in Greece for a semester in school, and after I graduated I wanted to experience living in a foreign country again.

 My time in China has been bizarre and challenging, filled with culture shock moments, some delicious and weird food, a surprise date, travel adventures, and the most amazing students.
 This blog is a way for me to share those experiences, stories, and photos!